rickymoorhouse/track-school-guidance/actions-for-education-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020.md

 latest scientific advice.
 By returning pupils gradually, settings can initially reduce the number of children and young people in classrooms compared to usual and put protective measures in place to reduce risks.
-Children will need to stay within their new class/group wherever possible and we will ask settings to [implement a range of protective measures](https://www.gov.uk/government/publications/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings){.govuk-link}
+Children and young people will need to stay within their new class/group wherever possible and we will ask settings to [implement a range of protective measures](https://www.gov.uk/government/publications/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings){.govuk-link}
 including increased cleaning, reducing ‘pinch points’ (such as parents dropping children off at the start and end of the day), and utilising outdoor space.
 Staff and pupils in all settings will be eligible for testing if they become ill with coronavirus symptoms, as will members of their households.
-A negative test will enable children to get back to childcare or education, and their parents to get back to work.
+A negative test will enable children and young people to get back to childcare or education, and their parents to get back to work.
 A positive test will ensure rapid action to protect their classmates and staff in their setting.
 Those who are clinically vulnerable, or are living with someone who is, should follow our [protective measures guidance](https://www.gov.uk/government/publications/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings){.govuk-link}.

-In childcare settings, providers will be asked to welcome back all children below statutory school age from the week commencing 1 June 2020.
+In childcare settings, providers can welcome back all children from the week commencing 1 June 2020.
 Demand for childcare is likely to be lower than usual at first, and existing space requirements and staff to child ratios for these age groups should allow for small group working.
 Where the physical layout of a setting does not allow small groups of children to be kept at a safe distance apart, we expect practitioners to exercise judgement in ensuring the highest standards of safety are maintained.
 In some cases, it may be necessary for providers to introduce a temporary cap on numbers to ensure that safety is prioritised.
 From 1 June 2020, childminders can look after children of all ages, in line with usual limits on the number of children they can care for.

-Our ambition is to bring all primary year groups back to school before the summer holidays, for a month if feasible, though this will be kept under review.
-We will only welcome back additional year groups if the most up-to-date assessment of the risk posed by the virus indicates it is appropriate to have larger numbers of children within schools.
-The safety of children and staff is our utmost priority.

 Year groups in first phase of wider opening
 -------------------------------------------